 Staff Productivity and Zone Coverage Monitoring

 Are cashiers stuck restocking instead of assisting customers?
 AI tracks staff movements and suggests better tasks.
 Computer vision helps optimize workforce management by monitoring staff presence and productivity across different store zones.
+Crowd analysis tools also contribute to resource management by optimizing staff deployment and improving overall operational efficiency, especially during peak times and in-store promotions.
 AI-powered systems can:

 - Track staff coverage in high-priority areas.